QuantumAI4Bio/AdaptiveFlow-VS/README-AWS.md

 Job Configuration:

 - `batchsystem`: Set this to `awsbatch` if you are running with AWS Batch
 - `threads_per_docking`: This is how many threads should be run per docking execution.
-This is almost always '1' since VFVS will run multiple docking executions in parallel for higher efficiency vs more threads per single docking.
+This is almost always '1' since AFVS will run multiple docking executions in parallel for higher efficiency vs more threads per single docking.
 - `threads_to_use`: Set this to the number of threads cores that a single job should use.
 - `program_timeout`: Seconds to wait until deciding that a single docking execution has timed out.
 - `job_storage_mode`: When using AWS Batch, this must be set to `s3`.
 Data will be stored in an S3 bucket